Shelters seek help to care for animals recused from hoarding investigation

 This after 97 animals were rescued last week from a couple in Effingham County in a hoarding case.
 That couple was arrested.

 Dozens of those dogs entered shelters with fleas and full of worms.
-Now, all of the shelters that stepped up to the plate need your help covering the cost.
+Now, all of these places that stepped up to the plate need your help covering the cost.

 “They came in flea infested, full of worms, one was pretty sick,” Cindy McManus, with Imagine Pet Rescue, said.